jasp-stats/jaspFactor/inst/help/confirmatoryfactoranalysis.md

 Assignment Box
 -------
 In the assignment box, continuous variables in your dataset can be assigned to different factors.
 There is a minimum of one factor, and each factor needs to have at least two indicators.
 You can add factors by pressing the (+) button and remove factors by pressing the (-) button.
 You may rename factors by changing the name above the assignment boxes.
+Either scale or ordinal variables are allowed.
+If you use ordinal variables, the chosen estimator will by default be "WLS".

 Second-order factor
 -------